 John completed his B.S. in Evolution/Ecology and Entomology at The Ohio State University (2012).
 Joining the lab in 2013, he is studying the genetics and evolution of feeding aggregations, using Neodiprion as a model.
 Art is also very important to John.
 He particularly enjoys mixed media, digital, film, and video arts.
 He is an advocate for collaboration and cooperation between art and science.
 Through these interactions, he hopes to learn new perspectives on scientific issues and communicate science to a broader audience.

 Emily earned her B.A. in biology from Willamette University in 2013, where she worked on coevolution of yuccas and yucca moths in Chris Smith’s lab.
 She joined the lab in 2014.
-Emily is planning to study the genetic basis of divergent host-use traits in Neodiprion, and their role in speciation.
+Emily is studying the genetic architecture of divergent host-use traits in Neodiprion, and their role in speciation.

 Undergraduate: Maya Gershtenson